 My second tip is to try to eat veggies at least 3 times per day.
 I always have veggies with lunch and dinner and then try to include them in my breakfast or one of my snacks.
 Smoothies, soups, sauce and egg scrambles/omelets are some of the easiest ways to sneak extra veggies in!

-Finally, you should try to round out your meals by including each macronutrient group: protein, fats, carbohydrates (see my Guide to Macronutrients above).
+Finally, you should try to round out your meals by including each macronutrient group: protein, fats, and carbohydrates (see my Guide to Macronutrients above).
 People can be afraid of fats, but healthy fats help to keep you full longer and help with the absorption of nutrients into your body.

 You don’t have to give up your favorite foods to live a healthy lifestyle!
 Food restriction is a serious issue and can lead to very unhealthy eating habits.
 I like to live by the 80/20 rule depending on how I’m feeling.
 This means 80% of the time I’ll eat healthy, nutritious, wholesome foods but 20% of the time I’ll allow myself foods that are not as nutritious.
 You can also make healthy swaps for your favorites such as using brown rice pasta or zucchini noodles instead of regular white pasta.